The Great Garden Express

 The Buildings

-The Great Garden Express features Missions from the Southwest and railway stations, depots, and towers from across the country.
+The Great Garden Express features Missions from the Southwest.
 The buildings are nestled in high-elevation desert plantings and geologically inspired structures that mimic the picturesque, rocky landscape of the Southwest and Arizona.

 Train Schedule